 3. Castles and Forts

 You might not think that children will enjoy an old building – but they are great places to let your imagination run wild.
-A Caerphilly or Kidwelly Castle its easy for children to imagine that they are a soldier defending the building, whilst at Cyfarthfa Castle they can be “The Lady of the House” or one of the servants running around.
-At Gelligaer you can follow the clue trail and the children can find the items left behind by on of the Roman potter who once lived here.
+A Caerphilly or Ogmore Castle its easy for children to imagine that they are a soldier defending the building, whilst at Cyfarthfa Castle they can be “The Lady of the House” or one of the servants running around.
+At Gelligaer you can follow the clue trail and the children can find the items left behind by on of the Roman potters who once lived here.
 A trip to any of the great historical sites across The Valleys can create great memories for all the family!

 4. On the move – Railways and Cycling